aelveborn/Wii-Scale/README.md

 ## Install Wii-Scale

-This will pair your Wii Balance Board to you computer or Raspberry Pi and configure Wii Scale to connect to your Wii Balance Board.
+If you are a developer, check out the Developer install section.
+This will install Wii-Scale and pair your Wii balance board to you computer or Raspberry Pi.

-Installation for users:

 	sudo npm install --production

-Installation for developers:
+## Run

+	npm start

+Now the web server and Wii-Scale should be up and running at [http://localhost:8080](http://localhost:8080)

+## Developer install

+If you are a developer or if you whant to manually install and configure Wii-Scale you can follow this guide.

+Install Wii-Scale with development dependencies:

 	sudo npm install

-Manually install python software (this is done during the normal install):
+Manually install the Wii-Scale backend software (this is done during npm install):

 	sudo python setup.py install

-Manually pair your Wii Balance Board (this is done during the normal install):
+Manually pair your Wii Balance Board (this is done during npm install):

 	sudo python wii-scale/bind-setup.py

 ## Config (optional)

 You can configure a different host, port, Wii Balance Board bluetooth address and calibration.

-If the scales weight is off by any amout you can calibrate it by your own by setting the calibration i Kg.
-So `npm config set wii-scale:calibrate 2`will add 2kg to your weight, default is set to 0.
+Define a custom port for the webserver (default is 8080):

 	npm config set wii-scale:port 8080

+Define a different host for the webserver (default is localhost):

 	npm config set wii-scale:host localhost

+If you have paired your Wii balance board with your computer or Raspberry Pi you'll need to set the address to your Wii balance boards MAC address.
+If the MAC address is configured Wii-Scale wont scan for your Wii balance board, since it should be paired :).
+This is configured during `npm install` or by running `sudo python wii-scale/bind-setup.py`.

 	npm config set wii-scale:address 00:00:00:00:00

+If the scales weight is off by any amout you can calibrate it by your own by setting the calibration i Kg.
+So `npm config set wii-scale:calibrate 2`will add 2kg to your weight, default is set to 0.

 	npm config set wii-scale:calibrate 0

-## Run

-	npm start

-Now the web server and Wii-Scale should be up and running at [http://localhost:8080](http://localhost:8080)

 ## For developers